scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In X.509 terms, CP root certificates are self-*signed* CA certificates.
 That is, issuer and subject of the certificate are the same entity, and the public key in the root certificate can be used to verify the root certificate's signature.
 The CP root public key and proof of ownership of the private key are embedded in the Trust Root Configuration (TRC) of an Isolation Domain (ISD), via the self-signed CP root certificate.
 This facilitates the bootstrapping of trust within an ISD, and marks the CP root certificates as the starting point of an ISD's certificate verification path.

-All constraints described in [General Certificate Requirements](#general-cert-req) also apply to CP root certificates.
+All constraints described in [](#general-cert-req) also apply to CP root certificates.

 The recommended **maximum validity period** of a CP root certificate is: 1 year.